PCI Approved Scanning Vendors: A Buyer’s Guide

 Self-Service

-A big help, if you want to be more hands-on, is to have a self-service ASV.
-This means that your organization can login directly to the platform and manage your own scans.
-This reduces the communication times back and forth between your organization and the ASV.
+A big help if you want to be more hands-on is to have a self-service ASV.
+This means that your organization can log in directly to the platform and manage your own scans.
+This reduces the time spent communicating back and forth between your organization and the ASV.
 By being able to start your own scans, you can rescan immediately after fixes have been implemented and check to see if they worked.
 On the other hand, if you wish to have this fully outsourced, this consideration might not be for you.

 Service Offerings